ChrisRisp/MiniFlix/README.md

 # MiniFlix
-Experimental edge-adaptive streaming platform exploring resilience and  load recovery
+A DIY Netflix experiment looking at edge-adaptive streaming techniques and explores resilience / load recovery